Joshua-Gordon/Language/README.md

-# LanguageToBeNamed
+# Language

-This is an interpreter for a language I've designed.
-It's pure functional programming without the BS.
-Inspired by Haskell, Rust, Python, and Scala.
+Was giving a series of talks on type systems in functional languages at the Clarkson Open Source Institute, and it was suggested that I make a language.
+I took the suggestion, and here it is.